 Master of Education in Special Education K-12.
 Project-Portfolio Option.
-Current License

-in Special Education

-Program Requirements Credits

-Total Credit Hours 36.0

-Baccalaureate degree from an accredited college or university.
+Current License in Special Education Program Requirements Credits Total Credit Hours 36.0 Baccalaureate degree from an accredited college or university.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
 Submit three letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
 Additional PRAXIS Exams may be required, depending upon existing license and concentration area.
 Must have at least a Standard Professional I license in Special Education.

-Professional Core 12.0

-EDUC 690 is a prerequisite for SPED 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education.
-EDUC 610 And EDUC 641 And EDUC 650 And EDUC 690
+Professional Core 12.0 EDUC 610 And EDUC 641 And EDUC 650 And EDUC 690 (EDUC 690 is a prerequisite for SPED 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education) Specialization Core 12.0 SPED 580 And SPED 615 And SPED 641 And SPED 646 Concentration 6.0 Choose one of the following options in consultation with an advisor.

-Specialization Core 12.0

-SPED 580 And SPED 615 And SPED 641 And SPED 646

-Concentration 6.0

-Choose one of the following options in consultation with an advisor.
 Choose Learning Disabilities Option.
 SPED 523 And SPED 635 Or Choose Mental Disabilities Option.
 SPED 536 And SPED 634 Or Choose Behavioral-Emotional Disabilities Option.
-SPED 538 And SPED 639

-Guided Elective 3.0

-Product of Learning 3.0

-SPED 698 SPED 698 should be taken during last regular semester of coursework.
-PRAXIS Requirement PRAXIS II Tests 5511 OR 0511 and one of the following tests as applicable to concentration (SLD 0381; MD 0321; BED 0371) {Selected previous licenses in SPED may eliminate need for 5511 OR 0511; check with advisor.}

-Education but not in Special Education

-Program Requirements Credits

-Total Credit Hours 42.0

-Baccalaureate degree from an accredited college or university.
+SPED 538 And SPED 639 Guided Elective 3.0 Product of Learning SPED 698 should be taken during last regular semester of coursework.
+PRAXIS Requirement PRAXIS II Tests 5511 OR 0511 and one of the following tests as applicable to concentration (SLD 0381; MD 0321; BED 0371) {Selected previous licenses in SPED may eliminate need for 5511 OR 0511; check with advisor.} 3.0 Master of Education in Special Education K-12.
+Project-Portfolio Option.
+License in Education but not in Special Education Program Requirements Credits Total Credit Hours 42.0 Baccalaureate degree from an accredited college or university.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Must have at least a Standard Professional I license in Education.
-Initial licensure (A-level) requirements in SPED: General Curriculum must be completed prior to completing the MEd program.

-Professional Core 12.0

-EDUC 690 is a prerequisite for SPED 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education.
-EDUC 610 And EDUC 641 And EDUC 650 And EDUC 690
+Initial licensure (A-level) requirements in SPED: General Curriculum must be completed prior to completing the M.Ed. program.
+Professional Core 12.0 690 (EDUC 690 is a prerequisite for SPED 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education) Specialization Core 15.0 SPED 580 And SPED 600 And SPED 615 And SPED 646 Guided Electives 6.0 Students without licensure in Special Education should take SPED 515 and 518 as their guided electives.

-Specialization Core 15.0

-SPED 580 And SPED 600 And SPED 615 And SPED 646

-Guided Electives 6.0

-Students without licensure in Special Education should take SPED 515 and 518 as their guided electives.
 Students may apply for initial license in SPED: General Curriculum after completing above courses and after successfully completing the required PRAXIS II Exams (5511 OR 0511 and 5543 OR 0543).

-Concentration 6.0

 Choose one of the following concentration options in consultation with an advisor.
 Choose Specific Learning Disabilities Option.
 SPED 523 And SPED 635 Or Choose Mental Disabilities Option.
 SPED 536 And SPED 634 Or Choose Behavioral-Emotional Disabilities Option.
 SPED 538 And SPED 639

-Product of Learning 3.0

-SPED 698 SPED 698should be taken during last regular semester of coursework.
+SPED 698should be taken during last regular semester of coursework.

-PRAXIS Requirement

-PRAXIS II tests as applicable to concentration (SLD 0381; MD 0321; BED 0371)